LocationSouth Shields, United Kingdom

 Main ContractorBowmer and Kirkland

-From the architect.
+Text description provided by the architects.
 In a modern society in which we all enjoy immediate access to information 24 hours a day, 7 days a week, then what should a library for the 21st century look like and what should it offer to the public?
 This was the simple question which The Word, National Centre for the Written Word seeks to answer.

 It was clear to us that to respond to this challenge would require a reinterpretation of the building typology.